ydb-platform/ydb/ydb/docs/en/core/faq/_includes/common.md

 ---
-title: "Yandex Database.
+title: "YDB.
 FAQ"
-description: "What is Yandex Database?
-For what tasks is it worth using Yandex Database, and for which virtual machines with databases?
-What part of the management and maintenance of databases does Yandex Database take on?
+description: "What is YDB?
+For what tasks is it worth using YDB, and for which virtual machines with databases?
+What part of the management and maintenance of databases does YDB take on?
 Answers to these and other questions in this article."
 ---
 # General questions about {{ ydb-short-name }}